lonelycode/tyk-io-site-content/dashboard-v0-9/portal/getting-started.md

 	}

-As you can see from above, we are rewriting `/portal` to the overlong and complex `/{{.OrgId}}/portal/`, this is because all portals from a daashboard instance are exposed as a sub-directory for each organisation, basically you get one portal per org.
+As you can see from above, we are rewriting `/portal` to the overlong and complex `/{{.OrgId}}/portal/`, this is because all portals from a dashboard instance are exposed as a sub-directory for each organisation, basically you get one portal per org.

 The upstream proxy looks like this: